 It did hurt, a bit, and only in certain places like under your eyes (that was an error of mine, don’t put the mask anywhere near your eye socket) or around your lips.
 If there’s any sort of use this mask does have for sure, it could be waxing your mustache.

 However instead of my mask looking like it had been inhabited by a village of microscopic beings, it just looked like a sheet of plain plastic.
-It was pretty empty, there was a few bits and bobs, skin cells or bits of dirt maybe? but definitely no black heads.
+It was pretty empty.
+There were a few bits and bobs – skin cells or bits of dirt maybe? but definitely no black heads.

 I tried the mask a couple more times in hope I’d get a better result, but still nothing.
 Although I do like how my skin feels after so I’ll probably keep on using it till the tubs empty.